|English Policy 2021|

 English at Lord Blyton will not only be a daily discrete lesson, but is at the cornerstone of the entire curriculum.
 It is embedded within all our lessons and we will strive for a high level of English for all.
 Through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring new curriculum expectations and the progression of skills are met, the children at Lord Blyton will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening.

-When the new curriculum was implemented in 2014, many professionals commented that the creativity had been eliminated and children were expected to be taught a diet of very dry grammar and punctuation skills.
-At Lord Blyton, our vision is for the creativity to be at the helm of our English curriculum and for children to learn new skills in a fun and engaging way.
+At Lord Blyton, our vision is for creativity to be at the helm of our English curriculum and for children to learn new skills in a fun and engaging way.

 At Lord Blyton Primary School we intend to develop in our children: